Sign In Forgot Password

 Our Windows

-Our Sanctuary is graced with eight original plastic-glass mosaic windows representing Creation, Revelations, Worship, Redemption, Sukkot/Simchat Torah, Shabbat, High Holy Days, and Passover/Shavuot.
+Our Sanctuary is graced with eight original Plastiglass mosaic windows representing Creation, Revelations, Worship, Redemption, Sukkot/Simchat Torah, Shabbat, High Holy Days, and Passover/Shavuot.
 The last four can be seen on our history page.

 These windows were commissioned by artist Charles Van Atten in 1962.
-Mr. Van Atten consulted on the design by Rabbi Michael Szenes regarding the Biblical symbolism.
-The mosaic plastic-glass windows represented a new art form that allowed the observer to enjoy the effects from both sides, this method also made for a very strong and well-insulated window.
+Mr. Van Atten consulted on the design with Rabbi Michael Szenes regarding the Biblical symbolism.
+The mosaic Plastiglass windows represented a new art form that allowed the observer to enjoy the effects from both sides, this method also made for a very strong and well-insulated window.

-Harry and Henry Schaffer (pictured at left) donated these windows in memory of their parents Abraham and Annie Schaffer.
+Harry and Henry Schaffer (pictured above) donated these windows in memory of their parents Abraham and Annie Schaffer.
 The windows were dedicated during an open house on Sunday, May 3, 1964, during our 110th Anniversary weekend celebrations.

 Our Czech Torah Scroll